SaaS Development: In-Depth Guide For Founders

 Want to build your own SaaS app?

 Joel Gascoigne worked as a freelance web developer before launching a SaaS startup named Buffer in 2010, a platform that lets you schedule social media posts.
-Today, Buffer has over $16 million in annual revenue.
+Today, Buffer earns millions in annual revenue.
 Similarly, Bryan Helmig worked as a freelancer and did a lot of business in Columbia before he and his friend launched a SaaS startup named Zapier in 2011, a platform that enables easy data integration between 4000+ apps.
-Zapier’s annual revenue reached $140 million in March 2022, with 3 million subscribers.
+Zapier’s annual revenue reached $140 million with 3 million subscribers (as of March 2022).

 The moral of the story is?
 Finding a reliable partner, adopting the right technology, and applying best practices are the foundation of a successful SaaS application development.

-As one of the top-rated SaaS development companies, Simform has worked for various industry verticals such as banking and finance, real estate, media and entertainment, education, etc. So, get in touch with our proficient and skilled professionals for SaaS consulting and avail a standout solution.
+As a top-rated SaaS development company, Simform has worked for various industry verticals such as banking and finance, real estate, media and entertainment, education, etc. So, get in touch with our proficient and skilled professionals for SaaS consulting and avail a standout solution.

 Sunil Rawat